The Power of Two in Token Systems: Application: Kidney Exchange

 $\;\;\;\;\;-$ \textit{\textbf{Step 2.2}:: If $p$ has no possible matches, add $p$ to the pool ($p$ is no longer a tentative service requester).}

 $\bullet$ \textit{\textbf{Step 3}: Each patient-donor pair in the pool leaves the system unmatched with probability $\frac{1}{365}$, independently.}

 Observe that we do not categorize the easy- and hard-to-match pairs based on characteristics prior to the simulation.
 Instead, a pair is considered as a service requester (an easy-to-match pair) if it can match upon arrival to some pair in the pool.
-Figure \ref{84hosp1} shows the token distribution of 84 hospitals after running the simulation $10^5$ time periods (approximately 274 years).
-Note that overall, the token distribution is remarkably stable.
+Figure \ref{84hosp1} shows the token distribution of 84 hospitals after running the simulation $10^5$ time periods.
+Note that overall, the token distribution is remarkably stable.\footnote{We note that the token distribution shows a similar behavior under the following alternative specification.
+When a pair is sampled, instead of associating the pair with its original hospital, it is associated with a hospital randomly, where probabilities are proportional to hospital sizes.}

 The are seven hospitals whose number of tokens drop below -30; the number of pairs in these hospitals are $1,2,2,2,2,5$, and 28.
 The reason of deviation for the hospitals with only few pairs is apparent from the data; these hospitals only have easy-to-match pairs, and they match immediately upon arrival.
 The hospital with 28 pairs also has a large imbalance in favor of easy-to-match pairs (in contrast to the composition in typically large hospitals).
 This prevents the token system from rewarding back such hospitals.
 Three hospitals reach more than 30 tokens and have the following number of pairs: $6,13$, and $18$.
 The reason for the deviation in this case is that almost all of their pairs are hard-to-match.
 Figure \ref{84hosp2} shows the token distribution of hospitals when the service provider is chosen uniformly at random, instead of using the minimum token selection rule.
 Note that there are large deviations and no oscillations. \begin{remark} The simulations also reveal that when there is at least one match in the pool for the service requester, almost 67\% of the time there are at least two compatible pairs for the service requester; this suggests that there is often multiplicity of matchings (tie-breakings).
 However, the average number of matches for an easy-to-match pair (i.e., when a pair matches immediately upon arrival) is almost 7.
 This suggests that the average number of potential matches in the pool (or service availability) is small.
 So in this case, even few ties allow the token system to be stable. \end{remark}